 “We’re past our limit,” said Superintendent Heather Fiorentino.
 She said bonds were taken out to cover construction on the 11 impact-free related schools and other facilities that were built in recent years, as well.

 Unlike other government bodies, the school board cannot devise new ways to fund operations and has little control over its property tax millage rate, officials said.

 “The county has the ability to raise additional funds,” said board member Cynthia Armstrong.
 “We do not.”

-The district’s financial position even made board member Steve Luikart float the proposal to look into a four-day school week to save money without sacrificing teaching positions or programs, such as art and music.
+The district’s financial position even made board member Steve Luikart float the proposal to look into a to save money without sacrificing teaching positions or programs, such as art and music.